RahulSDE/Browser_Rendering_Working/readme.md

                                   --------------------------------------
                                                |
-                Nodes is an object present/    | Every nodes is considered distinct stores in memeory              |  with distinct properties.
+                Nodes is an object present/    | Every nodes is considered distinct stores in memory               |  with distinct properties.
                                                |
                                 -------------------------------------------
                                 |    Represent nodes in the form of tree.  |